sampersand/knight/README.md

 ## Details
 The exact details of the language are not nailed down: This is intentional, as it's meant to be fairly easy to be implemented in each language.
 Thus, the maximum and minimum of integer types is unspecified

-# NOTES:
-Maybe the `O` function should just return null...?